Basic Kirwan injectivity and its applications: Clean Hamiltonian torus actions on transversely symplectic foliations

 Let $\xi\in\mathfrak{t}$ be a generic element.
-Then \cite[Theorem 3.5.1]{LS17}, together with Lemma \ref{generic-choice}, implies that there is a one-to-one correspondence between the connected components of critical submanifold of the Morse-Bott function $\Phi^{\xi}$ and the vertices of the moment polytope $\Delta=\Phi(M)$.
+Then by Lemma \ref{generic-choice}, the critical subset of $\Phi^{\xi}$ coincides with the set of fixed leaves under the action of the full torus $G$.
+Therefore it follows from \cite[Theorem 3.5.1]{LS17} that there is a one-to-one correspondence between the connected components of critical submanifold of the Morse--Bott function $\Phi^{\xi}$ and the vertices of the moment polytope $\Delta=\Phi(M)$.